mattrrubino/self-supervised-medical/README.md

 python finetune.py
 ```

-Follow the cli prompts for which task you wish to finetune for.
+Follow the CLI prompts for which task you wish to finetune for.